 - Preheat oven to 350° F (177° C, Gas Mark 4).
 Grease three 6” cake pans and cut circles of parchment paper to place in the bottom of each pan.

 - In a medium microwave safe bowl, add butter and cocoa powder.
 Heat in microwave until butter is fully melted, approximately 60 - 90 seconds.
-Stir well and add coffee (or water) and whisk to combine.
-Add eggs one at a time, whisking well between additions to ensure they are fully incorporated.
+Stir well.226 grams (1 cup, 8 ounces) unsalted butter, 35 grams (⅓ cup) cocoa powder

 - Cool in pans for 10 minutes and then flip onto a metal cooling rack and remove parchment paper.
 Once fully cooled, use a long serrated knife or a cake leveler to level the tops of the cake layers.